DataDog/brod/docs/spec.rst

 * Kafka has topics, and topics have numbered partitions starting from 0.
-A topic can be created at runtime just by writing to it, but the number of partitions per topic is determined by configuration.
+A topic can be created at runtime just by writing to it, but the number of partitions per topic is determined by broker configuration.
 * Kafka stores messages on disk, in a series of large, append-only log files broken up into segments.
 Each topic+partition is a directory of these segment files.
 For more details, see :ref:`what-are-segment-files`.